chef-training/introduction_to_testing/scene_03.md

 -

 It will return, via standard out, the results of the evaluation.
-This evaluation is a suite of enabled rules known as 'cops' that examine the code from a number of different perspectives that yield a list of of warnings, deviations from conventions, potential errors, and fatal errors.
+This evaluation is a suite of enabled rules known as 'cops' that examine the code from a number of different perspectives that yield a list of warnings, deviations from conventions, potential errors, and fatal errors.

 -